jpivarski-talks/2019-07-23-codas-hep/README.md

   </a>
 </p>

 Binder is free and public but doesn't let you save data and may be a little slow.
-However, you don't need to do the `git clone` or **Change Kernel...** The notebooks are ready to use after Binder launches (takes a minute or two).
+However, you don't need to do anything with the terminal or **Change Kernel...** The notebooks are ready to use after Binder launches (takes a minute or two).

 ## To get this software on your laptop